astsu777/bootstrap/README.md

 # Logs
 The output to the console is pretty empty in order to keep everything clean.
 However, a log file is always created in the $HOME folder and is unique for each run.
 This way, it is possible to review errors if required.

-# TODO
-There are still quite a few enhancements to be done.
-Here is a list of things required:

-- ~~Automate installation of apps from the AppStore on macOS~~ :warning: The application **mas** displays wrong ID for apps
-- (Super Optional) Create a nice menu to actually select which software will be installed